László Z. Bitó: Writing

 László Bitó gradually moved back to Hungary after the fall of Communism and started a new career as a writer.
 His first novels are based on his early personal memories of Hungarian history.
 Istenjárás (Quick Step) and Az Ötödik Lovas (The Fifth Horseman) were written in English but published only in Hungarian translations.
 His third novel, based on Biblical stories, "Abraham and Isaac" brought him literary success in 1998.
 The book was translated to several languages and was put on stage in Budapest theaters.
 "The Teachings of Isaac" and "Isaac of Nazareth" followed the philosophical ideas in "Abraham and Isaac" to a logical conclusion.

 His most recent books are the work of an American citizen and a Hungarian patriot.
 Nekünk kell megváltanunk magunkat (We Must Be Our Own Saviors) is a selection of his newspaper and magazine articles and interviews.
 Eutelia – Euthanasia (Blissful Life - Peaceful Death) is a philosophical writer’s and a humanist medical researcher’s argument about dignity in life and death.
 Az utolsó mérföld (The Last Mile) written together with Polcz, Alaine, a Hungarian writer and founder of the Hungarian hospice service, is a book about preparing to die.

-László Z. Bitó Award for Humanitarian Service

-In 2022, Bard College introduced the László Z. Bitó Award for Humanitarian Service in the memory of its alumnus.
-The award recalled the traditions of Bard, when it welcomed students fleeing tyranny after the Second World War and after the Soviet invasion of Hungary.